 This group objects to the Committee's proposal to rename Airport Road.
-These three Committee members preferred two alternate recommendations:
+These three Committee members preferred either of two alternate recommendations:

-- To use a combination road name (e.g., Airport Road/Martin Luther King, Jr. Boulevard). - To dedicate Airport Road, Columbia Street, and 15-501 (from city limits to city limits) in honor of Martin Luther King, Jr.
+- Use a combination road name (e.g., Airport Road/Martin Luther King, Jr. Boulevard). - Dedicate Airport Road, Columbia Street, and 15-501 (from city limits to city limits) in honor of Martin Luther King, Jr.

 In the consensus process, these three members indicated that they "strongly support" these recommendations.
-They also indicated that they "don't support" the majority's recommendation to rename Airport Road.
+These three members would like to indicate that they do not support in any way the renaming of Airport Road.
 Initially, Catherine Holland indicated that she "could live with [this recommendation]."
 However, after the meeting she indicated that she wished to change her stance to "don't support."
 She said, "I can live with it because I know we're going to have to live with it, but I really do not want the road renamed."
+If the road is going to be renamed, it is important to have signs designating Historic Airport Road.

 Their reasons for objecting to the majority recommendation are mostly rooted in critiques of the Committee's makeup and the Town's process for making the decision.
 They believe the Committee membership was biased in favor of naming before entering the discussions.
-They feel that least 12 Committee members already had their minds set on renaming before the discussion process began, and therefore another conclusion would have been impossible.
+They feel that at least 12 Committee members already had their minds set on renaming before the discussion process began, and therefore another conclusion would have been impossible.
 They believe the Town Council was already biased in favor of renaming the road and therefore selected a Committee that would almost definitely support their views.
 In their minds, this prevented the Committee from engaging in a fair and open process.